Economy of Malaysia: Currency

 The only legal tender in Malaysia is the Malaysian ringgit.
-As of 28 January 2023, the ringgit is traded at MYR 4.24 at the US dollar.
+As of September 2024, the ringgit traded at MYR 4.12 to the US dollar.
+This was a significant change from the rate of MYR 4.80 to the dollar recorded in February 2024, an appreciation of 16.5%.

-The ringgit has not been internationalised since September 1998, an effect due to the 1997 Asian financial crisis in which the central bank imposed capital controls on the currency, due to speculative short-selling of the ringgit.
-As a part of series of capital controls, the currency was pegged between September 1998 to 21 July 2005 at MYR 3.80 to the dollar after the value of the ringgit dropped from MYR 2.50 per USD to, at one point, MYR 4.80 per USD.
+The ringgit is not internationalised.
+Since September 1998, due to the 1997 Asian financial crisis in which then Prime Minister Mahathir Mohamad imposed capital controls on the currency, due to speculative short-selling of the ringgit.
+Due to a series of capital controls, the currency was pegged between September 1998 and July 2005 at MYR 3.80 to the dollar after dropping from MYR 2.50 to the dollar, and at one point, MYR 4.80 to the dollar.

-In recent years, Bank Negara Malaysia has begun to relax certain rules to the capital controls although the currency itself is still not traded internationally yet.
-According to the Bank Governor, the ringgit will be internationalised when it's ready.
+In recent years, Bank Negara Malaysia has begun to relax certain rules on capital controls, although the currency itself is still not traded internationally.
+According to the Bank Governor, the ringgit will be internationalised when it is ready.

-In September 2010, in an interview with CNBC, Dato' Seri Najib Tun Razak, who is the then Prime Minister of Malaysia and also held the position of Finance Minister then, said that the government is open to open up the ringgit to off shore trading if the move will help the economy.
-He further added that before such a move can be made, it will ensure that rules and regulation will be in place so the currency will not be abused.
+In September 2010, in an interview with CNBC, Dato' Seri Najib Tun Razak, who was then Prime Minister of Malaysia and also held the position of Finance Minister, said that the government was open to enabling the ringgit to offshore trading if the move would help the economy.
+He added that before such a move could be made, it would ensure that rules and regulation were in place to avoid abuse of the currency.